Vivint Security Review

 Another thing to note is if you’re moving residences, you’ll have to pay $129 to get your system re-installed.
 That is a bit of a burden, which is why Vivint isn’t very renter-friendly.
 For those that want DIY installation, check out our review of Ring Alarm.

-FYI: If you’re planning on moving anytime soon, plan to pay an $129 installation fee to move your Vivint security system.
+Pro Tip: If you’re planning on moving anytime soon, we recommend installing your Vivint home security system after you’ve settled in.
+Otherwise, you’ll have to pay a $129 installation fee to move it to your new place.

 Did Vivint Work Well?